 - 1 lb. ripe tomatoes canned or fresh or 500 gm.

 - 1 pepper green or red finely chopped

 - salt to taste

-- Chopped coriander leaves for garnishing
+- Chopped cilantro for garnishing

 - Heat olive oil in a large deep pan/skillet.
 Add in the onion, garlic, pepper and mushroom.
 Let it cook down for about 5-6 minutes.

 - Now add in the black pepper (keep some for eggs), cumin, turmeric powder, paprika, salt and tomatoes.
 Cover and cook for about 7-8 minutes till you get a thick sauce.

 - Now make wells in the sauce using a spoon and break eggs into it.
 I break the egg in a bowl and not directly over the pan.
 That way the yolks stay intact.

 - Garnish the eggs with some salt and pepper.
 Cover and let the eggs poach in the tomato sauce on low heat for another 5-6 minutes.